If you’re planning a couples’ trip to New Orleans and wonder about fun things to do, you’ve come to the right place!

 They offer classic Southern bistro fare with a modern, refined twist.

 Start your meal off by splurging on Champagne & Fries, which is exactly what it sounds like.

 Address: 625 Chartres St., New Orleans, LA | 504-265-8123

 Open For: Dinner: Mon–Fri 4pm–11pm; All-Day: Sat 11am–11pm, Sun 11am–10pm

 Attire: Business Casual

 Nothing sets the tone for romance more like a stay at one of New Orleans’ gorgeous bed and breakfasts or hotels.

-These are a few of the most romantic places to stay in New Orleans.
+These are a few of the most fun and romantic places to stay in New Orleans for couples.

 1. Grand Victorian Bed and Breakfast

 Built in 1893, the 7,600-square-foot inn is a historic house, and you can tell that from its high ceilings to its period furnishings.